How to increase open_files_limit

 1 row in set (0.00 sec)

-Ready to optimize your MySQL performance?
+Ready to tune MySQL configuration automatically?

 Try Releem today for FREE!
 No credit card required.